EUDR: Donau Soja supports members and partners in implementation

 Due Diligence Statement (DDS)

-Before placing relevant goods on the EU market or exporting them, a DDS must be uploaded to a new EUDR Information System.
+Before placing relevant goods on the EU market for the first time or exporting them, a DDS must be uploaded to the EUDR Information System in TRACES.
 Only then the goods may be traded.

 Information that must be included in the DDS (Annex II):